devlikeapro/waha-docs/content/en/docs/how-to/waha-dashboard/index.md

 docker run -it -p 3000:3000/tcp -e WAHA_DASHBOARD_USERNAME=waha -e WAHA_DASHBOARD_PASSWORD=waha devlikeapro/waha-plus
 ```

-## Multiple servers
-If you wish to connect, control and manage multiple servers in a single "dashboard", consider using
-[WAHA Hub]({{< relref "/docs/waha-hub/introduction" >}}) - central management server to help you build reliable infrastructure!

 ## Bug reports and feature requests
 If you're experiencing any issues or have a feature request, please create an issue in the
 [WAHA GitHub](https://github.com/devlikeapro/waha/issues)